Fribourg

 Fribourg (Note: /friːˈbʊər/ free-BOOR; /fr/; Fribôrg or Friboua, /frp/; Friburgo /it/ or dated Friborgo; Friburg.) or Freiburg (Note: Freiburg im Üechtland, /de-CH/; Frybùrg /gsw/.
-This name is used to distinguish from other places named Freiburg, particularly Freiburg im Breisgau.) is the capital of the Swiss canton of Fribourg and district of La Sarine.
+This name is used to distinguish from other places named Freiburg, particularly Freiburg im Breisgau.) is a municipality, a town and the capital of the Swiss canton of Fribourg and district of La Sarine.
 Located on both sides of the river Saane/Sarine, on the Swiss Plateau, it is a major economic, administrative and educational centre on the cultural border between German-speaking and French-speaking Switzerland.
 Its Old City, one of the best-maintained in Switzerland, sits on a small rocky hill above the valley of the Sarine.
 In 2018, it had a population of 38,365.

 History

 Prehistory

 The region around Fribourg has been settled since the Neolithic period, although few remains have been found.
 These include some flint tools found near Bourguillon, as well as a stone hatchet and bronze tools.
 A river crossing was located in the area during the Roman Era.
 The main activity in the Swiss plateau went through the area to the north, however, and was instead centered around the valley of the river Broye and Aventicum.
 Therefore, only a few remains from the Roman era have been found in Fribourg.
 These include the traces of a wall foundation on the plains near Pérolles.